RvanSchalm/MS-Learn-Catalog-YP/README_SETUP.md

 # MS-Learn-Catalog-YP

 ## 1. Clone the repository
+You can download the ZIP file and create the code locally or clone the repo to a local folder with:
 ```bash
 git clone https://github.com/RvanSchalm/MS-Learn-Catalog-YP.git
 cd MS-Learn-Catalog-YP
 ```

+You can then open the folder in any IDE you like.

 ## 2. Install `uv` (quick start)
 Choose one of the methods below.
 For more information, see: https://docs.astral.sh/uv/getting-started/installation/